ZZzzaaKK/BinauralLocalizationCNN/README.md

 #### Data
 Download the model weights from [here](https://www.dropbox.com/sh/af6vaotxt41i7pe/AACfTzMxMLfv-Edmn33S4gTpa?dl=0) and place the `Binaural Localization Net Weights` folder into `models/`.
 Get your favourite HRTFs from [here](https://www.sofaconventions.org/mediawiki/index.php/Files) and place them in `data/hrtfs/`.
-Get your favourite stimulus sounds and place the folder containing them into `data/raw/`.
+Get your favourite stimulus sounds (e.g., from [here](http://mcdermottlab.mit.edu/svnh/Natural-Sound/Stimuli.html)) and place the folder containing them into `data/raw/`.

 #### Transfer model weights to TF2/Keras
 The original model was trained in TF1.
 This project ported the models to TensorFlow 2 / Keras.